gscontras/ESSLLI-2016/chapters/1-introduction.md

 On to the speaker.
 The speaker is modeled as a rational actor.
 He chooses an action (e.g., an utterance) according to its utility.
 The speaker simulates taking an action, evaluates its utility, and chooses actions in proportion to their utility.
 This is called a *softmax* optimal agent; a fully optimal agent would choose the action with the highest utility all of the time.
 (This kind of model is called *action as inverse planning*, for more on this see [agentmodels.org](http://agentmodels.org/chapters/3-agents-as-programs.html).)

-Here is a generic agent model:
+Here is a generic softmax agent model.
+Note that in this model, `agent` uses `factor` (not `condition`). `factor` is a continuous (or, softer) version of `condition` that takes real numbers as arguments (instead of binary truth values).
+Higher numbers (here, utilities) upweight the probabilities of the actions associated with them.
 ~~~~
 // define possible actions
 var actions = ['a1', 'a2', 'a3'];

-// define some expected utility for the actions
+// define some utilities for the actions
 var utility = function(action){
   var table = {
     a1: -1,